17 Ways to Cut the Price of Gasoline

 14. Check those tires

 Most drivers are baffled when it comes to tire pressure.
 For the everyday driver, refilling the tires usually only happens when they “look low” or a tire pressure light comes on inside the dash.
-It’s true the tire pressure can affect gas mileage.
+It’s true that tire pressure can affect gas mileage.

 For optimal life expectancy of tires and the best gas mileage, check the pressure every time you fill-up with gas.
 Keep your tires inflated at the PSI (pounds per square inch) recommended in the manual or on that sticker on the edge of the door on the driver side of the door—NOT the PSI you see printed on the tire wall.